 Water: Don’t forget water.
-I know you have water coming from your tap right now but what if your next SHTF situation is along the lines of what happened in Flint, Michigan.
+I know you have water coming from your tap right now, but what if your next SHTF situation is similar to what happened in Flint, Michigan?
 Just an hour north of me, by the way.
-They found lead in their water and suddenly it was no longer safe to drink.
+They found lead in their water, and suddenly it was no longer safe to drink.
 That went on for a very long time.

 No room?
 Is there space under your beds?
 The floor of a closet?
-Some creative preppers have stacked them up a few feet high and put a plank of wood over it to make a table.
-Add a throw cloth and problem solved.
+Some creative preppers have stacked them up a few feet high and put a wood plank over it to make a table.
+Add a throw cloth, and the problem is solved.

 What items do you need?
-Use this rotation system for everything you rely on: medicines, sanitary items, toiletries, cleaning supplies, anything you wouldn’t want to go without if you couldn’t go to the store for an extended period of time.
+Use this rotation system for everything you rely on medicines, sanitary items, toiletries, cleaning supplies, and anything you wouldn’t want to go without if you couldn’t go to the store for an extended period of time.

 I recommend you begin with a week’s supply and move up to a month from there.
 By the time you’re ready to start prepping beyond that, you’ll have a handle on what is needed for you and your family.

-Most of us cannot afford to go out and buy thousands of dollars on survival buckets and even if you can, there’s a chance you will buy the wrong things at first.
+Most of us cannot afford to go out and buy thousands of dollars on survival buckets, and even if we can, there’s a chance we will buy the wrong things at first.

 Survival Gear?
-For anyone interested in becoming a prepper, and this is going to cause some preppers to ask me if I’m out of my mind, I recommend you stay away from most of the gear available.
+For anyone interested in becoming a prepper, and this will cause some preppers to ask me if I’m out of my mind, I recommend you stay away from most of the gear available.
 At least in the beginning.

 A couple of exceptions on buying gear might be a reliable water filter and a decent bag in case you have to evacuate your home.
 Yes, we like to call that a bug-out bag or go-bag but feel free to call it whatever you like.

-Just don’t go crazy outfitting your “evacuation bag” until you’ve had time to understand the things you might need.
-Becoming a prepper doesn’t mean you have to go out and buy that latest tacti-cool sling-bag that just became available.
+Just don’t go crazy outfitting your “evacuation bag” until you’ve had time to understand what you might need.
+Becoming a prepper doesn’t mean you have to go out and buy that latest tacti-cool sling bag that just became available.
 Or maybe you do – only you can decide.
 Honestly, you probably already have most of the items.
-Keep in mind, everyone’s requirements are different.
+Keep in mind everyone’s requirements are different.